typhonjs-fvtt-scratch/demo-rollup-module/README.md

 coverage of all globals exported by [foundry.js](https://foundryvtt.com/api/foundry.js.html) and works in tandem w/ the [no-shadow](https://eslint.org/docs/rules/no-shadow) rule preventing overriding any core Foundry globals.
-- A [Github Action](https://github.com/features/actions) which automatically prepares and formats your module with the release format that is required by Foundry when tagging with `vX.X.X` formatting (thanks [Calego / ElfFriend](https://github.com/ElfFriend-DnD/) for the starter).
+- A [Github Action](https://github.com/features/actions) which automatically prepares and formats your module with the release format that is required by Foundry VTT when tagging with `vX.X.X` (thanks [Calego / ElfFriend](https://github.com/ElfFriend-DnD/) for the starter).
 - Two examples of cleanly bundling NPM / Node modules separate of the main module code with a CJS example ([ansi-colors](https://www.npmjs.com/package/ansi-colors)) and an ESM module